 Since the early 20th century, feta cheese has established itself as a staple of the Greek diet.
 Feta cheese is high in nutritional value while relatively low in fat and calories.
 Moreover, feta plays a key role in the Mediterranean diet.
 The Mediterranean diet incorporates natural foods, such as, vegetables, fruits, olive oil, and fresh feta cheese.
 This diet is recommended by countless nutritionists promoting good health and longer life expectancy.

 At Nerai we incorporate this rich and creamy cheese into a variety of our dishes.
 Our Spicy Feta dip blends together feta and manouri cheeses, red pepper, aleppo pepper, chili flakes and yogurt into a creamy spread served with warm pita.
 Our Greek Salad, with tomatoes, cucumbers, onions, kalamata olives, fried capers, sea bean, and rye croutons is served over a creamy tomato butter, drizzled with ladolemono and topped with a generous wedge of feta cheese.
 Our freshly baked Spanakopita featuring feta, manouri, and ricotta cheeses are accompanied by sauteed onions, leeks, spinach and artichoke and served on top of a sumac yogurt.
 Last, our juicy Filet Mignon is served with beech mushrooms, over a creamy and savory feta mash drizzled with mavrodaphne jus.

-Nerai is thrilled to announce that we will be partaking in this years Feta Event hosted by the European Union Program for PDO Authentic Feta.
-The event will be taking place April 3rd - April 17th and Nerai will be offering unique dishes that incorporate this delicious cheese into Greek cuisine.
+Nerai is thrilled to announce that we will be partaking in, for the second year, the Feta Event hosted by the European Union Program for PDO Authentic Feta.
+The event will be taking place March 8th - March 21st and Nerai will be offering unique dishes that incorporate this delicious cheese into Greek cuisine.